Skip to main content

 The Endocrine System an Overview

-The comprises a collection of glands that produce and secrete hormones directly into the circulatory system to regulate distant target organs.
+The endocrine system comprises a collection of glands that produce and secrete hormones directly into the circulatory system to regulate distant target organs.
 Key glands include the pituitary, thyroid, parathyroid, adrenal, pancreas, ovaries in women, and testes in men.
 Each gland releases specific hormones that exert wide-ranging effects throughout the body.

 These effects include regulating growth, metabolism, mood, and reproductive processes.
 A delicate balance within this system is essential for optimal health, as even minor disruptions can lead to significant systemic consequences.